quantom-collab/tiktaalik/README.md

 a different kind of evolution.

 Some of my code was based on ideas suggested by
-Daniel Adamiak, Ian Cloet, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu, to all of whom I am grateful.
+Daniel Adamiak, Ian Cloët, Jianwei Qiu, Nobuo Sato and Marco Zaccheddu, to all of whom I am grateful.
 The code would be slower and less accurate without their suggestions.